oz-tzachor/syte_assignment/README.md

 By Dockerizing both the **frontend** and **backend** and integrating a **MongoDB container**, this project is not only functional but also portable and easy to maintain.

 ---

-Feel free to reach out if you have any feedback or questions about this implementation!